JoakimSoderberg/cargo/docs/parsing.md

 -----------------------
 After cargo has parsed, you can get any left over arguments using the [`cargo_get_args`](api.md#cargo_get_args) function.

-For instance passing the `"abc --integers 123 456 789 def ghi"` to this:
+For instance passing the `"abc --integers 123 456 789 def ghi"` to this code:

 ```c
 size_t i = 0;